 A major in chemistry provides students with sound training for a professional career in chemistry and in related areas of science and the medical professions.
 The minimum major consists of ten courses in the department, as well as physics and mathematics courses.

-In their junior year, all majors begin the independent study process with a one semester course that introduces them to chemical structure and bonding through the chemical literature.
-They learn how to locate it, using on-line data base searching, and how to read and write about it.
-In the senior year, students begin two semesters of Independent Study (I.S.).
-Students investigate an original research problem, present two research seminars on their progress, describe their work in a thesis, and give an oral defense of the thesis.
-During the year, the initial advisee-adviser relationship usually becomes one of scientific colleagues interested in a common goal.
+In their junior year, all majors begin the independent study process with a one semester course that allows them to develop their ideas for their senior independent study thesis project.
+Through this course, each student learns how use on-line data base searches to locate, read and write about the primary research literature to understand the current limits of knowledge within their chosen field and to develop their own experimentally testable hypotheses.
+In the senior year, students begin two semesters of Independent Study (I.S.) research.
+Students apply their understanding of theory and laboratory techniques to investigate the original research questions they posed, and present their findings in a professional talk to the entire Department, poster presentation to the entire campus community, as well as write a substantial thesis that they defend in an oral exam at the end of the year.
+As the student gains experience the initial advisee-adviser relationship usually becomes one of scientific colleagues interested in a common goal.

 Chemical physics provides an interdisciplinary approach to the fields of chemistry and physics using mathematical techniques.
 The major allows students to explore the interface between chemistry and physics by studying structure, surfaces, bonding, atoms and molecules.
 By combining the methodologies and knowledge of physics and chemistry, many intriguing scientific questions can be addressed by a student with a strong predilection for mathematics and the physical sciences.